Protesters rally at Supreme Court as justices hear landmark abortion case - NewsBreak

 “The doctor told me that if I made as so much a whimper, he was going to stop and kick me out,” she said.
 “I was one of the lucky ones.
 My life was not destroyed, and I didn’t die.”

-Ruta was among the thousands of protestors outside the U.S. Supreme Court Wednesday as the justices heard oral arguments on a Mississippi law that bans abortions after 15 weeks, a direct challenge to the landmark Roe v.
-Wade decision that could pave the way to overturning abortion rights.
+Ruta was among the thousands of protesters outside the U.S. Supreme Court Wednesday as the justices heard oral arguments on a Mississippi law that bans abortions after 15 weeks, a direct challenge to the landmark Roe v.
+Wade decision that could pave the way to overturning abortion rights .

 Supporters of abortion rights and abortion opponents jostled in front of the court on a sunny Washington morning, with temperatures in the 40s, waving signs, chanting and shouting through bullhorns.
 A man holding a huge “Hands off Roe!” sign positioned himself in front of a line of signs that advised “Trust Jesus” and “Jesus Saves from Hell.”